Last Updated on April 20, 2021 by Ines

 - Some research suggests a correlation between breastfeeding and a smaller percentage of SIDS (Sudden Infant Death Syndrome).

-- Moving from one breast to another improves baby’s coordination of movements.
+- Moving from one breast to another improves the baby’s movement coordination.

 - Breastfed infants may do better on intelligence and behavior tests.